Authored by the expert who managed and guided the team behind the Australia Property Pack

 How do I confirm there are no liens in Canberra right now?

-The standard way to confirm there are no liens or encumbrances on a property in Canberra is to order a current title search from the ACT Land Titles Office, which will show any registered mortgages, caveats, or other interests that affect the property.
+The standard way to check liens in Canberra is to search the ACT Land Titles Register and ask the conveyancer to identify registered mortgages, caveats, easements and other encumbrances.

 How do I check zoning and permitted use in Canberra right now?